top of page

 Half Rhombic at k0uo antenna test range in KS

-One of the crucial factors influencing the performance of this antenna is its dependence on a high-quality galvanic ground connection to the earth.
-The Ohmic resistance of the ground rod system plays a vital role in ensuring that the antenna functions optimally.
-In this installation, a 5400-foot deep oil-well casing has been utilized as the grounding mechanism.
-This choice is particularly significant because deep oil-well casings are often made from conductive materials that provide an excellent grounding path, which is essential for minimizing the risk of electrical interference and enhancing signal clarity.
+One of the crucial factors influencing the performance of this antenna is, that it is dependence on a high-quality earth ground.
+The resistance of the ground rod system plays a vital role in ensuring that the antenna functions optimally.
+A good plan would be to use radials for each ground, at the end and feed points, or a wire on the ground under the antenna, from end to end.
+In my installation, two 5400-foot deep oil-well casings has been utilized as the grounding mechanism.
+This choice is particularly significant because deep oil-well casings are made from large conductive pipe casing that provides an excellent grounding path, which is essential for minimizing the risk of electrical interference and enhancing signal clarity.

 1/2 Rhombic antenna at K0UO General Steven Walz antenna test range, thw world largest with 1200 acres and mile of wire